github/developer.github.com/content/guides/best-practices-for-integrators.md

 ## Dealing with abuse rate limits

-If you've been [abuse rate limited](/v3/#abuse-rate-limits), you will need to make some changes to your application to remove the potentially abusive behavior.
-We've created this list of guidelines to help you identify what behavior in your application is potentially abusive.
+[Abuse rate limits](/v3/#abuse-rate-limits) are another way we ensure the API's availability.
+To avoid being abuse rate limited, you should ensure your application follows the guidelines below.
 We reserve the right to change these guidelines as needed to ensure availability.

 * Make authenticated requests, or use your application's client ID and secret.
 Unauthenticated requests are subject to more aggressive abuse rate limiting.